jcchikikomori/wp-slick-slider-and-image-carousel/readme.txt

 == Changelog ==

 = 1.7.1 (31, May 2019) =
 * [+] Added new shortcode parameter ie image_fit="true". image_fit parameter is used to specify how an image should be resized to fit its container.
-By default value is "True".
-Options are "ture OR false".
+By default value is "true".
+Options are "true OR false".
 NOTE : NOTE :  image_fit="true" work better if sliderheight is given. if image_fit="false", no need to use sliderheight parameter.
 * [*] image_fit parameter work with both the shortcode.
 * [+] Added new shortcode parameter ie image_size="full" for shortcode [slick-slider] (Default is "full", values are thumbnail, medium, medium_large, large, full)
 * [-] Removed default height 400 from sliderheight parameter.